jonshiach/graphics-labs/_sources/pages/08_Lighting.md

 ```{note}
 The `loadObj()` private member function in the Model class is quite simplistic and we need to make sure our .obj file is in the correct form.
 There are some model loading libraries available such as <a href="http://www.assimp.org" target="_blank">assimp</a> (open ASSet IMPorter library) that can handle most common object formats but use of this requires compiling source code and configuring the IDE which is a bit too fiddly for what we are doing here.
 ```
 ---

 ## Phong's lighting model

-Phong's lighting model is a local illumination model that simulates the interaction of light falling on surfaces.
-The colour and brightness of a point on a surface is based on three components
+Phong's lighting model, first described by Bui Tuong Phong in 1975, is a local illumination model that simulates the interaction of light falling on surfaces.
+The brightness of a point on a surface is based on three components

 - **ambient reflection** - a simplified model of light that reflects of all objects in a scene
 - **diffuse reflection** - describes the direct illumination of a surface by a light source based on the angle between the light source direction and the normal vector to the surface
 - **specular reflection** - models the shiny highlights on a surface caused by a light source based on the angle between the light source direction, the normal vector and the view direction

-The colour of a pixel on the surface is calculated as a sum of these components, i.e.,
+The colour of a fragment on the surface is calculated as a sum of these components, i.e.,

-$$ \tt colour  = ambient + diffuse + specular.$$
+$$ \tt fragmentColour  = ambient + diffuse + specular.$$

 ### Ambient reflection